gflohr/qgoda-site/en/docs/configuration.md

 ## Adding Your Own Configuration Variables

-You can add your own configuration variables to your heart's delight but not in "slots" already in use by Qgoda.
-For example, you cannot add a variable to `C:paths`.
+You can add your own configuration variables in the "slots" `C:global`, `C:site`, `C:local`, and in every other slot that starts with an underscore "_".
+This rule is currently not enforced but it will be in the future.

+A "slot" is a top-level configuration key.
+All "slots" used by Qgoda have a fixed syntax and you must adhere to it.
 This is a meant as a protection against typos.

-But you are free to define your own variables and use them in any way you want.

-You have to keep in mind, though, that Qgoda may use more configuration variables in the future.
-You will normally notice that immediately because the configuration will no longer validate.
-But if you want to be 100 % on the safe side, put all configuration variables for local usage into the slot `local` which is guaranteed not to be used by Qgoda itself:
+As a consquence, you cannot add a configuration variable `paths.home` because the "slot" or namespace `C:paths` is already taken by Qgoda.

+This, however, would be safe:

 <!--qgoda-no-xgettext-->
 ```yaml